-Arno Selco has taught acting, directing, and musical theater performance courses and directed theater productions for forty-five years.
+Arno Selco has taught acting, directing, and musical theater performance courses and directed theater productions for over 50 years.
 From 1983 until 2008, he taught and directed in the Department of Theatre Arts at Ithaca College, at the rank of professor since 1993.
 In 2010, Arno was designated Professor Emeritus.
 He continues to teach courses in acting, acting for the camera, and musical theatre at IC on a part-time basis.

 From Ithaca College, he received a Dana Fellowship for excellence in teaching and a President's Faculty Opportunity Award for achievement and service.
 From the John F. Kennedy Center for the Performing Arts, he received the Gold Medallion for Excellence in Service to the American College Theater Festival.

 His IC productions of A Trillionth of a Percent and Lily Dale [for production photographs, click "Photos"] were invited to mid-Atlantic region American College Theater Festivals at Ithaca College and Carnegie Mellon University.